openebs-archive/openebs-docs/docs/ugcstor.md

 <h4><a class="anchor" aria-hidden="true" id="With-specifiying-blockDeviceList"></a>With specifiying blockDeviceList</h4>

 If you are following this approach, you should have created cStor Pool initially using the steps provided [here](/docs/next/ugcstor.html#creating-cStor-storage-pools).
-For expanding pool onto a new OpenEBS node, you have to edit corresponding pool configuration(SPC) YAML with the required disks names under the `blockDeviceList` and update the `maxPools` count .
+For expanding pool onto a new OpenEBS node, you have to edit corresponding pool configuration(SPC) YAML with the required block device names under the `blockDeviceList` .

 **Step 1:** Edit the existing pool configuration spec that you originally used and apply it (OR) directly edit the in-use spec file using `kubectl edit spc <SPC Name>`.

 **Step 2:** Add the new disks names from the new Nodes under the `blockDeviceList` .
 You can use `kubectl get blockdevice -n <openebs_namespace>`to obtains the disk CRs.

-**Step 3:** Update the `maxPools` count to the new value.
-If existing `maxPools` count is 3 and one new node is added, then `maxPools` will be 4.

-**Step 4:** Apply or save the configuration file and a new cStorPool instance will be created on the expected node.
+**Step 3:** Apply or save the configuration file and a new cStorPool instance will be created on the expected node.

-**Step 5:** Verify the new pool creation by checking
+**Step 4:** Verify the new pool creation by checking

 - If a new cStor Pool POD is created (`kubectl get pods -n openebs | grep <pool name>`)
 - If a new cStorPool CR is created (`kubectl get csp`)